bobbybol/functional-programming-in-javascript/README.md

 - a Promise as a _notion_ of a single object that might be there eventually ..then the Stream is the Array that grows over time as data values are added to it.

-Besides using Streams as a way to handle data, another use-case is front-end programming, where things such as keyboard input or mouse movements
+Besides using Streams as a way to model data, another use-case is front-end programming, where things such as keyboard input or mouse movements can be modeled as streams of events.
+You attach functions as handlers at the end of these streams, and these usually end up manipulating the 'application state', and in turn the 'application state' is also implemented as a stream so you have other parts of the application, often the _render_ function, listening to the 'state' and rendering whenever the 'state' changes.

 ## First class functions
 Functions are values.